ashish-d/k2f-portal-pages/installation.md

 ## Installation

+Follow the [readme] to get started.
+It includes instructions for using this plugin with iOS and Android devices.
+Currently, the plugin supports Kandy mobile SDK 1.6 for Android and iOS.

 ### Getting Started
 This plugin defines a global `Kandy` object, which provide an easy way to interact with PhoneGap Kandy plugin.
 Although the object is in the global scope, it is not available until after the `deviceready` event.
 After the `deviceready` event, you must initialize to  config and register listeners to use Kandy plugin.